littlstar/littlstar.github.io/content-guide.md

 Codec: h.264
 Format: mp4
 FPS: 60
-Bitrate: 30Mbps
+Bitrate: high as possible

 **Original Photo Specs**
-File Size: Max 100MB
+File Size: Max 5GB
-Format: JPEG, GIF, PNG
+Format: JPEG, PNG

 These are not the **required** specifications, merely the **suggested** format and encoding settings that we've found to produce the highest quality output.
 The Littlstar platform will make every attempt to properly convert your originally uploaded file into the versions needed for properly optimized delivery.

 #### Videos

-When you upload a new video to Littlstar we re-encode, or transcode, it into five specific versions that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
+When you upload a new video to Littlstar we re-encode, or transcode, it into multiple versions that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
 We are working on a public HTTP import URL feature which will allow for sizes in excess of this limit.
-The following are general encode settings used by the Littlstar platform when transcoding your video into the versions necessary to support as many devices as possible.

-**Web**
-Width: 2048 pixels (2K)
-Height: Fit to maintain aspect ratio
-Codec: h.264
-Format: mp4
-FPS: 30
-Bitrate: 5Mbps
-Profile: 5.1

-**Mobile**
-Width: 1920 pixels (1K)
-Height: Fit to maintain aspect ratio
-Codec: h.264
-Format: mp4
-FPS: 30
-Bitrate: 2Mbps
-Profile: 4.0

-**WEBM**
-Width: 2048 pixels (4K)
-Height: Fit to maintain aspect ratio
-Codec: h.264
-Format: mp4
-FPS: 30
-Bitrate: 5Mbps

-**VR**
-Width: 3072 pixels (3K)
-Height: Fit to maintain aspect ratio
-Codec: h.264
-Format: mp4
-FPS: 60
-Bitrate: 6Mbps
-Profile: 5.1

-**Download**
-Width: 4096 pixels (4K)
-Height: Fit to maintain aspect ratio
-Codec: h.264
-Format: mp4
-FPS: 60
-Bitrate: 30Mbps
-Profile: 5.1

 These versions have been designed to work across the maximum number of devices and clients.
-The **web** and **webm** versions will obviously be displayed to visitors on the web.
-The **mobile** version is displayed on [Android](https://play.google.com/store/apps/details?id=com.littlstar.android) and [iOS](https://itunes.apple.com/app/id964433932) devices.
-The **VR** version is returned in [API](http://developer.littlstar.com/docs/#videos) responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the GearVR.
-If downloads are enabled during video creation, or while editing an existing video, the **download** version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an [Oculus Rift](https://www.oculus.com/) or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html) style HMD.
+A 2k **web** and **webm** version will be displayed to visitors on the web.
+A 1k **mobile** version is displayed on [Android](https://play.google.com/store/apps/details?id=com.littlstar.android) and [iOS](https://itunes.apple.com/app/id964433932) devices.
+A **VR** version is returned in [API](http://developer.littlstar.com/docs/#videos) responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the GearVR.
+If downloads are enabled during video creation, or while editing an existing video, a **download** version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an [Oculus Rift](https://www.oculus.com/) or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html) style HMD.

 ##### Posters